-What Should I Do For Those I Care About Today on 9/11 and Everyday
+What Should I Do For Those I Care About On 9/11 and Everyday

 If you old enough to remember, you know exactly where you were when you heard the news.
 I was doing the Hawk Morning Show and Sidney school was on a 2 hour delay because of a power problem.
 We were playing a joke and saying it was because of a snow problem and people were calling in snow activities in their area too.

 We had just confessed that it was it joke and less then five minutes later, the planes hit the World Trade Center.
 We made the announcement and some thought it was another joke, SADLY it was not.